Grevillea teretifolia

+Description

-DescriptionGrevillea teretifolia is erect to spreading shrub that typically grows to a height of 0.6–2 m and has many stems.
+Grevillea teretifolia is erect to spreading shrub that typically grows to a height of 0.6–2 m and has many stems.
 Its leaves are 25–50 mm long and divided with 3 lobes, each lobe often divided again, the end lobes linear to more or less cylindrical, 5–30 mm long, 0.7–1.3 mm wide and sharply pointed.
 The flowers are arranged in sometimes branched clusters on the ends of branches or in leaf axils on a rachis usually 10–20 mm long, the flowers at the base of the rachis flowering first.
 The flowers are usually white, sometimes pink, the pistil 10–17 mm long.
 Flowering mostly occurs from June to November, and the fruit is a wrinkled, oblong to oval follicle 9–13.5 mm long.

+Taxonomy

-TaxonomyGrevillea teretifolia was first formally described by the botanist Carl Meissner in 1848 in Lehmann's Plantae Preissianae, the type specimen collected by James Drummond in the Swan River Colony.
+Grevillea teretifolia was first formally described by the botanist Carl Meissner in 1848 in Lehmann's Plantae Preissianae, the type specimen collected by James Drummond in the Swan River Colony.
 The specific epithet (teretifolia) means "terete-leaved".